 Nocturne: Art at Night is a fall festival that brings art and energy to the streets of Halifax between 6 p.m.-midnight.
 The completely free annual event showcases and celebrates the visual arts scene in Halifax.
 The Nocturne Program Guide provides details about exhibitions in galleries and public spaces throughout the city.

-Join us for the 21st annual Nova Scotia Music Week!
-This year’s event will feature more than 100 performances in venues throughout downtown Truro.
 With over 80 artists from various genres, Country to Hip Hop and everything in between, there’s something for everyone!
-Nova Scotia Music Week engages musicians, fans, and industry from around the world, while showcasing the exceptional emerging and established artists who call Nova Scotia home.
+Nova Scotia Music Week engages musicians, fans, and industry from around the world while showcasing the exceptional emerging and established artists who call Nova Scotia home.